© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric settlement 610m south west of Cox Tor is a scheduled monument protected by Historic England under reference 1020002.
 View the official record →

-Prehistoric settlement 610m south west of Cox Tor is a Bronze Age settlement site located on Dartmoor in Devon.
+Prehistoric settlement 610m south west of Cox Tor is a Bronze Age settlement located on the moorland of Dartmoor in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020002.

 Prehistoric settlement 610m south west of Cox Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020002.